 Click to review CCAB AML guidance approved by HM Treasury.

-Failure to adhere to the policy may be treated as a serious disciplinary issue and/or material breach of contract (where applicable).
+Failure to adhere to the policy may be treated as a serious disciplinary issue and/or material breach of your services (or other) contract (where applicable).
 In addition, if you fail to comply with the policy, you may risk breaching the requirements of the MLR 2017 and may potentially expose yourself and the CFO Centre to the risk of criminal prosecution for offences punishable by an unlimited fine and up to two years’ imprisonment.

 The CFO Centre’s Legal and Compliance Team play a major role in ensuring compliance by carrying out checks on all new clients and obtaining any supporting documents required to ensure compliance with the AML Legislation.